Meet The Team.

 Kelly Brown

-kelly brown. owner and operator, head dog trainer
+kelly brown. owner and operator, head dog training and behaviour specialist.

 Kelly is a member of the Pet Professional Guild - Australia, Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behaviour Consultants Foundation (IAABC).
 She has attended multiple dog training and behaviour conferences and has completed the Aggressive Dog Master course with Michael Shikashio, world renowned dog aggression expert.